-Everything comes in a very reasonably sized box.
-Nothing too spectacular, except to say that the protection is very good and one advantage that I see to this aquarium is that it is small and light enough to be shipped without too much worry about breaking in transit.
-The thing that makes this aquarium so great for those who don’t have much room is that it is an all-in-one configuration where the pump, filtration, and light are housed inside a single package.
-Inside the box you will find the followng: tank, filtration media (consisting of three parts – filtration sponge, carbon filter bag, biomax filter bag, pump, outlet tube, outlet nozzle, aquarium lid, LED light (with associated power brick), acrylic cover, and instructions.
+The thing that makes this aquarium so great is that it is an all-in-one configuration where the pump, filtration, and light are housed inside a single package.
+Inside the box you will find the followng: tank, filtration media (consisting of three parts – filtration sponge, carbon filter bag, biomax filter bag), pump, outlet tube, outlet nozzle, aquarium lid, LED light (with associated power brick), acrylic cover, and instructions.
 When unpacking, the acrylic cover is tucked in below the aquarium base.

 Setup and Operation:

-For people who raise livestock that prefer slower moving waters (like betta fish), modifications sometimes have to be made to reduce the flowrate.
-If you are in this position, I would start by modifying the outlet tube with some holes to divert some of the flow and turning the pump flow adjustment to fully closed.
 The filtration media that comes with the Spec has three parts: foam block, a bag of ceramic ‘biomax’ rings, and bag of charcoal.
 The foam block has two openings to house each of the bags of filtration media.
 Water flown downward through the various media.
 Fluval makes available replacement filter media specifically for the Spec line of aquariums.
 The filter sponge has a handy plastic handle that helps you remove/replace from the filter section, helpful for performing your regular maintenance.

 Since the Fluval Spec V’s strong suit is it’s small size and ability to fit in tight spaces (like a kitchen bar, where we have placed ours), I want to provide some details on the dimensions of the aquarium, both for overall size and for the size of various compartments.
 I have measured my Spec V as carefully as I can, down to the nearest 1/16th of an inch.
 Metric values are conversions from english and rounded to the nearest mm.
 Know that there will be some variance from unit to unit, but these numbers will be very close.
 I will keep consistent – width is along the narrow dimension of the aquarium, length is along the long dimension.